The story behind Boetti’s Maps of the World

 Did Boetti inspire Afghan weavers to create the genre of war rugs?

-In the early 1990s, more and more carpets showing world maps in combination with military symbols emerged from Afghanistan and Pakistan.
+In the early 1990s, more and more carpets showing world maps combined with military symbols emerged from Afghanistan and Pakistan.
 While some researchers credit Boetti with inspiring these works, others don’t agree.

 Video: Boetti’s trip to Afghanistan in 1974

 He had exhibitions throughout Italy and the United States until his premature death in 1994.
-Boetti has been honored posthumously with several large-scale exhibitions, most notably at the Museum für Moderne Kunst in Vienna in 1997 and the Museum für Moderne Kunst in Frankfurt am Main in 1998.
+Boetti has been honored posthumously with several large-scale exhibitions, most notably at the Museum für Moderne Kunst in Vienna in 1997 and the Museum für Moderne Kunst (Frankfurt am Main, Germany) in 1998.